kachick/chawan/readme.md

 ## Where are the w3m keybindings?

 At [bonus/w3m.toml](bonus/w3m.toml).
-Note that not every w3m feature is implemented yet, so it's not 100% equivalent.
+Note that not every w3m feature is implemented yet, so it's not 100% compatible.

 I use vi for editing text, and I prefer my pager to function similarly to my editor.
 Hence the default vi-like keybindings.